pohlai88/AIBOS-VMP/docs/ssot/db/COMPLIANCE_SUMMARY.md

 ### Overall Compliance: **95%** ✅

+**⚠️ Critical Gating Rule:**
+Any table marked ⚠️ Declared **MUST NOT** be referenced as "compliant", "secure", or "ready" in external docs, diagrams, or investor materials.

+**Rationale:** Declared status means documentation exists but enforcement is not yet active.
+This protects legal and reputation risk by preventing premature claims of compliance.

+---

+### Overall Compliance: **95%** ✅

 **Breakdown:**
 - ✅ **Matrix Structure:** 100% (All 7 upgrades implemented)
 - ✅ **Table Documentation:** 100% (20/20 tables documented)